Pylons/pyramid_openapi3/README.md

 - [pyramid_apispec](https://github.com/ergo/pyramid_apispec) uses generation with
   help of apispec and marshmallow validation library.
 See above [why we prefer validation instead of generation](#design-defense).

+## Deprecation policy

+We do our best to follow the rules below.

+* Support the latest two releases of Python, currently Python 3.7 and 3.8.
+* Support only a single release of `openapi-core` and its sub-dependencies.
+See `Pipfile.lock` for a frozen-in-time known-good-set of all dependencies.

 ## Use in the wild

 A couple of projects that use pyramid_openapi3 in production:

-- [WooCart API](https://app.woocart.com/api/v1/) - Users' control panel for WooCart Managed WooCommerce service.
+- [WooCart API](https://app.woocart.com/api/v1/) - User control panel for WooCart Managed WooCommerce service.
+- [Kafkai API](https://app.kafkai.com/api/v1) - User control panel for Kafkai text generation service.